chaos-mesh/chaos-mesh/website/docs/user_guides/run_chaos_experiment.md

 ## Step 1: Deploy the target cluster

 The first step is always to deploy a testing cluster.
-For illustration purposes, [web-show](https://github.com/chaos-mesh/web-show) is used as a example cluster because it allows us to directly observe the effect of network chaos.
+For illustration purposes, [web-show](https://github.com/chaos-mesh/web-show) is used as an example cluster because it allows us to directly observe the effect of network chaos.
 You can also deploy your own application for testing.

 ```bash
 curl -sSl https://raw.githubusercontent.com/pingcap/chaos-mesh/master/examples/web-show/deploy.sh | sh